Water Fire Extinguishers: The Essential Guide for Class A Protection

 Annual Maintenance Yearly Certified technician inspection of O-rings, hose integrity, and pressure levels

-Hydrostatic Test Every 5 years Pressure vessel integrity testing (more frequent than dry chemical due to internal corrosion risk)
+Hydrostatic Test Every 5 years Pressure vessel integrity testing per NFPA 10 Table 8.3.1.
+More frequent than rechargeable dry chemical units due to internal corrosion risk from water contact

-Internal Inspection Every 5 years Complete teardown to check for internal shell corrosion from water contact
+Internal Inspection Every 5 years Full teardown to check for internal corrosion caused by water contact

 Sustainability and ESG: The B2B Advantage

-For companies focused on ESG (Environmental, Social, and Governance) goals, water extinguishers represent the greenest choice available in fire protection technology.
+For companies with ESG (Environmental, Social, and Governance) goals, water extinguishers are the greenest option in fire protection.

 Environmental Benefits of Water Extinguishers:

-• Low Cost Recharge: Recharging involves simple tap water (or deionized water for mist units) and compressed air or nitrogen
+• Low-Cost Recharge: Refilling uses tap water (or deionized water for mist units) and compressed air or nitrogen

-• Minimal Cleanup: In a warehouse fire, water discharge can be mopped up.
-ABC dry chemical discharge requires professional remediation to remove corrosive dust that settles in HVAC systems and electrical fixtures
+• Easy Cleanup: Water discharge can be mopped up.
+ABC dry chemical leaves corrosive dust in HVAC systems and electrical fixtures, requiring professional cleanup

 • No Disposal Concerns: Water agents have no hazardous waste requirements, reducing long-term environmental liability

-For businesses pursuing LEED certification, B Corp status, or other sustainability frameworks, the environmental profile of water extinguishers provides a measurable advantage in demonstrating commitment to green operations without compromising fire safety effectiveness.
+If your business is pursuing LEED certification, B Corp status, or other sustainability goals, water extinguishers offer a measurable green advantage without sacrificing fire safety performance.

 Your Water Extinguisher Implementation Strategy